 - Make the index publicly accessible (volunteers do this for free so they can demonstrate their work)

 - Keep the index available and accessible on the site or in their digital publication for at least a year (while no guarantee is expected, the index should not be intentionally temporary)

 - Acknowledge the creator of the indexer in some form (name mentioned somewhere on the site)

 Gravett, Amron, Beth Nauman-Montana, "Showcasing pro bono work and the benefits of collaboration", Key Words, Vol 21 No 7, pp 112-114, July 2013 (mention of Web and Electronic Indexing SIG Pro Bono Program p114)

-- NZ Index Series - these indexes were created by beginner indexers mentored by ANZSI and are for sale on their Website to generates funds for ANZSI - pro bono scheme also contains mentoring - this is a good example of mentoring growing new talent in the indexing field
+- ANZSI Index Series - these indexes were created by beginner indexers mentored by ANZSI and are for sale on their Website to generates funds for ANZSI - pro bono scheme also contains mentoring - this is a good example of mentoring growing new talent in the indexing field

 Inquiries about the service should be directed to the Web & Electronic Indexing SIG Pro Bono Project Coordinator, Christine Graham (team of 3).